Battle of Poti (1993): Civil war

 However, Gamsakhurdia and his allies refused to recognize the new government and opted to set up government-in-exile in Chechnya.
 In Georgia, pro-Gamsakhurdia factions of the Georgian National Guard took control of Mingrelia, Gamsakhurdia's home region and political stronghold.
 The Military Council responded by launching an offensive.
 Poti, a strategic port town in Mingrelia, was seized by the forces of the Military Council after a battle around a bridge north of town on 27 January 1992, leaving 6 people dead and 20 injured.

 Just like Gamsakhurdia, Shevardnadze faced an uprising of the Abkhazian and Ossetian separatists.
 South Ossetian war ended in June 1992 but another war broke out in Abkhazia in August 1992.
-The failure of Eduard Shevardnadze to regulate the conflict in Abkhazia in Georgia's favor diminished his credibility and some Georgian battalions switched their allegiance from Shevardnadze to Gamsakhurdia after a ceasefire agreement which provided for withdrawal of Georgian troops from Abkhazia and introduction Russian peacekeepers instead.
+The failure of Eduard Shevardnadze to regulate the conflict in Abkhazia in Georgia's favor diminished his credibility and some Georgian battalions switched their allegiance from Shevardnadze to Gamsakhurdia after a ceasefire agreement which provided for withdrawal of Georgian troops from Abkhazia and introduction of Russian peacekeepers instead.
 As a result, Zviadists increased their activities in western Georgia and they captured several towns in Mingrelia in August 1993.
 The Abkhaz separatists saw the opportunity and launched an attack on Sokhumi, the largest city in Abkhazia.
 Shevardnadze, who held several rounds of negotiations with Abkhazs and Russians, failed to stop the offensive, which led to Gamsakhurdia returning to Georgia from Chechnya on 24 September to lead the defence of Abkhazia.
 However, on 27 September, Sokhumi fell in the hands of Abkhaz separatists, which marked the Georgian defeat in the Abkhazian war.
-Immediately after the defeat in Abkhazia, Mingrelia became a center of the civil war between Gamsakhurdia's and Shevardnadze's troops.
+Immediately after the defeat in Abkhazia, Mingrelia became a battleground of the civil war between Gamsakhurdia's and Shevardnadze's troops.

 Battle

 On 2 October 1993, Gamsakhurdia's forces launched an offensive on Poti.
 According to Georgian military spokesman Soso Margishvili, the offensive began in the morning with rocket attacks.
 Gamsakhurdia's troops, backed by tanks, fought through the city streets and captured the entire town by the late afternoon.
 At least 10 government soldiers died during the battle.
-The number of casualties of Gamsakhurdia's troops is unknown.
+The number of casualties on Gamsakhurdia's side is unknown.
 Gamsakhurdia's forces seized a large number of government arms evacuated from Abkhazia through Black Sea to Poti.